kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/02-gatsby-basics/06-layouts-in-gatsby.md

 # Layouts in Gatsby
-* **TIP** auto import (you type your component and this keyboard shortcut shows items, select the component and it will automatically add the import)
+* **West Practice** auto import (you type your component and this keyboard shortcut shows items, select the component and it will automatically add the import)
   - (VS Code) ctrl + space brings up "code actions" click cube icon to auto import
 * You can auto import in Vim (pulls in function but works)

 ## Self closing React component verses open and close
 * You can do either
-* If you open and close it means that you expect the component to have children
+* If you open and close it means that you expect the component to have `children`

 `components/Layout.js`